 “We’ve been watching and waiting for when this would open," Shelby Rainey said.
 "And this is my first time navigating it and I’m very excited.”

 The tunnel connects Chaparral and Camelback parks.
-The now three underpasses create a near loop of the intersection letting everyone avoid dealing with the traffic.
+The three underpasses create a near-loop of the intersection letting everyone avoid dealing with the traffic.

-New parents Dan and Dania are on a walk with their new five-month-old baby.
-They had been patiently waiting for the project here to finish up.
+We caught up with new parents Dan and Dania who were on a walk with their 5-month-old baby.
+They had been patiently waiting for the project to finish.

-Construction did shut down the entire intersection for months, but on the trails, many said it was a short-term inconvenience to get a long-term safety improvement.
+Construction shut down the entire intersection for months, but for many on the trails, it was a short-term inconvenience to get a long-term safety improvement.